Meet The Owner

 Before opening Bark Town USA, I spent a few years working in a local vet clinic.
 This gave me a great understanding of what is needed to provide a safe and healthy environment for dogs, as well as a good understanding of veterinary medicine and treatments.
 This is where I realized that so many dog owners needed a place that their dogs could run and play, make some friends and just be dogs.
 All while their owners were working or busy with all our human stuff.

-I have continued to do work at vet clinics over the years.
-There is always more to learn.
+Over the years, I have continued to do work at vet clinics.
+I believe that there is always more to learn.

 I am also a regular attendee at the Clicker Expo conference, the premiere education conference for animal trainers.
 Hosting cutting edge animal trainers from around the world each year.